 From India, Mumbai

-In reality while HR is an influencer in HR policy making, it is management that has the final say.
+In reality, while HR is an influencer in HR policy-making, it is management that has the final say.
 It is HR that conveys both the pleasant and unpleasant decisions taken by management.
-Unfortunately for HR they become the favorite whipping boy for employees when unpleasant decisions are conveyed whilst credit is given to management for the favorable and pleasant decisions.
+Unfortunately for HR, they become the favorite whipping boy for employees when unpleasant decisions are conveyed, while credit is given to management for the favorable and pleasant decisions.
 This is one of the job hazards pertaining to HR.
-A corollary could be seen where the salary department is often seen as the villain for Income Tax deductions, where as they are merely doing their statutory obligation.
-It is therefore pointless taking umbrage at this quixotic behavior or perception of employees.
+A corollary could be seen where the salary department is often seen as the villain for Income Tax deductions, whereas they are merely doing their statutory obligation.
+It is, therefore, pointless taking umbrage at this quixotic behavior or perception of employees.

-However HR can take some proactive steps to ensure that they are seen in a more positive light and as employee friendly people by the employees.
-To begin with ensure that systems are geared up to ensure quick and effective interaction and communication with employees.
-This must begin right from the time one takes interviews ( see that candidates are properly guided and delays are minimized be it at the time of interview or even for their reimbursements where applicable).
-Make induction programs more innovative, interesting and welcoming so that new employees notice the professionalism as well as empathy of HR.
+However, HR can take some proactive steps to ensure that they are seen in a more positive light and as employee-friendly people by the employees.
+To begin with, ensure that systems are geared up to ensure quick and effective interaction and communication with employees.
+This must begin right from the time one takes interviews (see that candidates are properly guided, and delays are minimized, be it at the time of the interview or even for their reimbursements where applicable).
+Make induction programs more innovative, interesting, and welcoming so that new employees notice the professionalism as well as empathy of HR.

 Listening is a key skill that HR must learn and imbibe.
-Most feelings are assuaged by a patient and empathetic hearing given to employees in distress.
-It would also help if systems are developed/ set in place for FAQ of employees.
-Develop SOP's for crisis management pertaining to employees e.g. an accident to an employee or the loss of credit card of an employee traveling abroad.
-Listening can also help you get some innovative solutions from employees which you can implement.
-Also give credit to those employees whose suggestions have a material bearing when utilized by HR.
-HR must also be sen as being fair to employees whilst addressing their grievances.
-It s this concept of fairness that if interpreted poorly by employees that does more damage to the perception of HR.
+Most feelings are assuaged by patient and empathetic hearing given to employees in distress.
+It would also help if systems are developed/set in place for FAQs of employees.
+Develop SOPs for crisis management pertaining to employees, e.g., an accident to an employee or the loss of a credit card of an employee traveling abroad.
+Listening can also help you get some innovative solutions from employees, which you can implement.
+Also, give credit to those employees whose suggestions have a material bearing when utilized by HR.
+HR must also be seen as being fair to employees while addressing their grievances.
+It's this concept of fairness that, if interpreted poorly by employees, does more damage to the perception of HR.

 Best wishes